-Bone marrow aspirate concentrate, otherwise known as BMAC, is an autologous stem cell therapy procedure used by Dr. Mark Getelman to accelerate the body’s natural healing process.
+Bone marrow aspirate concentrate, otherwise known as BMAC, is an autologous therapy procedure used by Dr. Mark Getelman to accelerate the body’s natural healing process.
 Over the years, more and more patients are utilizing BMAC to help aid in the healing of many orthopedic and sports injuries.
 Patients suffering from chronic tendon injuries or cartilage injuries in the greater Van Nuys, Thousand Oaks and Los Angeles, California area are encouraged to contact Dr. Getelman to discuss the many benefits of bone marrow aspirate concentrate.

 Bone marrow aspirate concentrate (BMAC) is gaining popularity as a safe and potentially effective treatment option for a variety of orthopedic conditions, such as:

 The body contains special cells used in BMAC called perivascular medicinal signalling cells.
 A large portion of these type of cells are found in bone marrow.
 These signalling cells have a natural ability to aid in healing a number of injuries.
 Bone marrow aspirate concentrate uses a patient’s own ‘pluripotent’ or perivascular cells, also known as autologous or medicinal signalling cells.
 Orthopedic specialists offering autologous cell therapy can potentially improve healing potential in patients without the ethical concerns and complications of utilizing embryonic stem cells.
 Patients undergoing BMAC have a reduced rate of infection and other serious complications since they are using their very own perivascular medicinal signalling cells.